 In traditional computing, having a network meant having a server on organizational premises.
 Organizations preferred servers with higher capabilities than what was actually required by the network for obvious reasons like accommodating more machines when needed and future network upgrades as per organizational requirements.
 This resulted in high network charges and underutilization of the available server space.
 It also pushed organizations to hire network support teams to manage the network infrastructure.
 The overall maintenance charges were also comparatively high.

 To give you a practical example, imagine Netflix releasing a series that gains popularity overnight or PubG releasing a new map, drawing heavy traffic.
-How disappointing would it be for the users if their servers are incapable of handling such heavy traffic!
-Serverless networks, on the other hand, are known to handle network traffic more efficiently due to high service availability on-demand.
+How disappointing would it be for the users if their servers were incapable of handling such heavy traffic?
+Serverless networks, on the other hand, are known to handle network traffic more efficiently due to high service availability on demand.
 In serverless computing, the cloud service provider charges as per resource consumption.
 This eliminates overhead costs and adds flexibility and scalability to networks.
 These are the major advantages offered by the technology owing to which serverless computing is growing rapidly.

 What are some of its application areas?

 Now, let us have a look at which sectors of the technology landscape benefit from serverless:

 - Websites and APIs: Serverless technology has made it possible to launch fully functional apps and websites in a couple of days.
 Yes, you heard it right!
 You only need to focus on the coding and content, and the cloud provider takes care of the rest.
 No need to worry about sudden traffic or servers crashing.